Armoured train: World War I

 Two armoured trains were constructed at Crewe Works during 1915 for British coastal defense duties; one was based in Norfolk and one in Edinburgh to patrol rail routes on stretches of coast considered vulnerable to amphibious assault.
 The trains comprised two gun trucks, one at each end, mounted with a 12-pounder quick firing gun and a machine gun; an armoured cabin behind the artillery piece contained the magazine.
 Inboard of each gun truck was a truck for infantry quarters.
 This was also armoured, with observation ports and loops for rifle fire.
 The armoured locomotive, with the cab and motion protected, was marshalled into the centre of the train.
 The driver took up a position at whichever end of the train was leading, with the regulator controlled by a mechanical connection.
 The intention was that the infantry, with artillery support from the train's guns, was to hold off a hostile landing force until reinforcements could be deployed.

 Italy fitted twelve armed trains (under the control of the Regia Marina) to protect its Adriatic coast from raids on part of the k.u.k Kriegsmarine; each train was supplemented by a support one.
 Each armed train was formed by a FS Class 290 locomotive, three to five gun cars, two to four ammo cars and a command car; there were three types of armed train, one with 152 mm guns, another with 120 mm guns and the last with 76 mm AA guns.
 These trains were considered overall a success, and blunted attempted Austro-Hungarian raids on the Italian coast.

 Two armoured trains were produced in the railway workshop located at Ajmer, India.
 One sent to Mesopotamia (now Iraq) by sea route for the Mesopotamian Campaign.
-Each train consists six wagons, Two wagons of each trains were ceiling less, each train consists 12-pounder guns, two Maxim heavy machine guns, two mine-exploding wagons, search light truck and a dynamo telegraph accommodation truck.
+Each train consists six wagons, Two wagons of each trains were ceiling less, each train consists of 12-pounder guns, two Maxim heavy machine guns, two mine-exploding wagons, search light truck and a dynamo telegraph accommodation truck.